tauri-apps/tauri/.changes/api-Resource.md

 '@tauri-apps/api': 'patch:feat'
 ---

-Exposed `Resource` class which can be extended Rust-backed resources created through `tauri::Manager::resources_table`.
+Exposed `Resource` class which should be extended for Rust-backed resources created through `tauri::Manager::resources_table`.